shelbyspees/speesblog/_posts/2015-07-03-antlr-4-how-to-get-started.md

 I'm a fan of plain English.

 **Lexer:** the lexer's job is to look for *tokens* in your input.
 You define your tokens in your grammar (`.g4`) file.
-Token identifiers start with a capital letter, but I usually like to keep my tokens in all caps so they're easier to differentiate from rule identifiers
+Token identifiers start with a capital letter, but I usually like to keep my tokens in all caps so they're easier to differentiate from rule identifiers.
+This seems to be the convention.

 <aside>Just have to say that it's really awesome that <a href="http://pygments.org/docs/lexers/#lexers-for-parser-generators">Pygments</a> has an Antlr-Java lexer.</aside>